Taroom Aboriginal Settlement: History

 The Taroom Aboriginal Settlement, also known as Taroom Aboriginal Reserve, was established as a government-operated reserve on a site on the Dawson River, east of the township of Taroom in 1911.
 The settlement was established under the Aboriginals Protection and Restriction of the Sale of Opium Act 1897, which enabled direct government control over the lives of Aboriginal people in Queensland, including forced removals to designated reserves.
 Under the direction of a superintendent, the settlement housed Aboriginal people from different language groups and regions of Queensland, who lived within a highly regulated and tightly controlled institutional environment until its closure in 1927.

-Friedrich Wilhelm Ludwig Leichhardt led the first European exploration of the upper Dawson River district during his expedition north from the Darling Downs to Port Essington in 1844-46.
+Friedrich Wilhelm Ludwig Leichhardt led the first European exploration of the upper Dawson River district during his expedition north from the Darling Downs to Port Essington in 1844–46.
 Pastoral settlement in the area commenced soon after, with squatters attracted by Leichhardt's reports of its rich grazing land.
 By November 1845, Taroom Station had been taken up, and by the time the Leichhardt pastoral district of 40,000 acre was proclaimed in 1854, most of the country had been taken up for pastoral purposes.
 The township of Taroom developed at a crossing point on the Dawson River at the junction of several tracks from Juandah, Gayndah and Roma, and developed slowly as a staging post between Roma and Rockhampton.
 A post office was established there in 1853, a courtroom gazetted in 1857, and the town was officially surveyed in 1860.

 The spread of the pastoral frontier and its associated violent disruption of traditional Aboriginal lifestyles and land use inevitably caused conflict between traditional owners and settlers along the Dawson River.
-Conflict escalated rapidly following a retaliative attack at Hornet Bank homestead in 1857, resulting in the death of eleven European inhabitants of the station.
+Conflict escalated rapidly following a retaliatory attack at Hornet Bank homestead in 1857, resulting in the death of eleven European inhabitants of the station.
 In the following months a vigilante "squatter's crusade", supported by sections of the colonial press, was waged throughout the Dawson and Burnett districts by small bands of squatters and Native Police.
 It has been estimated that several hundred Aboriginal people were indiscriminately killed during this period.
 Sporadic warfare continued in the Dawson River area to 1870, by which time numbers of local Aboriginal people had been significantly reduced.
 By the beginning of the twentieth century, surviving Aboriginal people living in the district were residing in fringe camps around Taroom or on surrounding rural properties.

 From the 1870s a small number of sites were reserved for the use of Aboriginal people by the Queensland government.
 Most of these were never formally managed and were generally short-lived.
 The first mission settlement set up by a religious organization was the Zion Hill Mission established in present-day Nundah, Brisbane in 1838.
 These types of settlements increased in number during the 1880s, particularly in north Queensland.
 The removal of over 300 Aboriginal people from more than 50 localities to the Deebing Creek Mission (near Ipswich) from 1894 heralded the beginning of a more systematic removal process.